MatthyPlayz/the-fabric-of-fabric/docs/1_getting_started.md

 This will bring up a file explorer.
 Open the folder of your mod, then double-click `build.gradle` and click `Open as Project`.

 Once you are in the project, navigate to `ExampleMod.java` and rename it to whatever you'd like.
 Also delete the `mixin` folder.
-Next, refactor the package's name to your liking Finally, change `fabric.mod.json`'s content as follows:
+Next, refactor the package's name to your liking.
+After that, click the command button and type `gradlew genSources` and then press enter.
+You should be able to run your mod from now on.

+Finally, change `fabric.mod.json`'s content as follows:

 line 6: "Example Mod" to your mod name.